iconify/website/docs/usage/css/tailwind/iconify/index.md

 Make sure width and height are the same because some browsers (Safari) fail to keep proportions when using SVG as a mask image.

+If you set option `[prop]square` to `false`, icons are not square, and you are using custom width and height classes, make sure width/height ratio matches icon's width/height ratio.

 See [size documentation](./size-color.md#custom).

 ## Usage